Radhika Madan

-Radhika Madan (born 1 May 1995) is an Indian actress who works predominantly in Hindi films.
-After graduating from the Jesus and Mary College, she began her acting career with the television soap opera Meri Aashiqui Tum Se Hi (2014–2016).
-Madan made her film debut with Vishal Bhardwaj's comedy Pataakha in 2018, for which she won the Screen Award for Best Female Debut.

-Madan has since starred in the films Mard Ko Dard Nahi Hota (2018), Angrezi Medium (2020) and Shiddat (2021), and the anthology series Ray (2021).
+Radhika Madan (born 1 May 1995) is an Indian actress who works in Hindi films and television.
+Madan is a recipient of a Screen Award and a Filmfare OTT Award, and was featured by Forbes India in their 30 Under 30 list of 2024.

+After graduating from Jesus and Mary College, she began her acting career with her breakthrough role in the television soap opera Meri Aashiqui Tum Se Hi (2014–2016).
+Madan made her film debut with Vishal Bhardwaj's drama Pataakha (2018), winning the Screen Award for Best Female Debut.
+She then featured in Mard Ko Dard Nahi Hota (2018), Angrezi Medium (2020), and Shiddat (2021).
+She won a Filmfare OTT Award for the anthology film Ray (2021) and has since received praise for starring in the crime drama series Saas, Bahu Aur Flamingo (2023).

-Early life and education
+Early life

-Radhika Madan was born on 1 May 1995 in Delhi, India.
-Her father, Sujit Madan is a businessman and her mother, Neeru Madan is a painter.
-She is one of two siblings.
-She has a brother, Arjun Madan.
+Radhika Madan was born on 1 May 1995 in a Saraiki Hindu family in Delhi.
 Madan completed her schooling from Delhi Public School, Mathura Road, New Delhi, and did her graduation in Bachelor’s of Commerce from Jesus and Mary College, University of Delhi, New Delhi.

 Career

 Television career (2014–2017)

 Hailing from Delhi, Madan started her career by making her acting debut in the daily soap opera TV series Meri Aashiqui Tum Se Hi on Colors TV.
 She played the female lead Ishaani Vaghela opposite Shakti Arora, that earned her massive popularity.
 The series became one of the most famous shows of Colors TV, airing for over 400 episodes from June 2014 to February 2016.

 While busy in shooting for Meri Aashiqui Tum Se Hi, Madan also simultaneously participated in Colors TV's dance reality show Jhalak Dikhhla Jaa 8 in 2015.
+In 2017, Madan appeared alongside Shakti Arora in the Indonesian television series Cinta di Pangkuan Himalaya.